SumianVoice/TransVoice-Wiki/wiki/pages/pitch-range/strong-m2.md

 All we need to do now is to control it when we're not doing the <b class="hlblue">S</b> sound, so try on some other sounds like <b class="hlblue">AHH</b>  with a relaxed posture and a more supported one like we just did.

-## How to Train TA Muscle Activation
+## How to Train Vocal Weight Activation
-TA muscle activation typically happens because of a few behavioural actions.
+Vocal weight activation typically happens because of a few behavioural actions.
 - lowering in pitch
 - getting heavier
 - yelling

 Picture you're about to yell loudly to someone about 50m away.
 Now stop and hold that posture and configuration.
 Notice how you get that breath support and possibly open your mouth wider in readiness to yell.
-In this configuration, or one like it, we will have a high level of TA activation.
+In this configuration, or one like it, we will have a slightly higher level of vocal weight but at a high pitch.
 In M1 this might be too much and we'd just go really loud and heavy, and probably at a medium to low pitch.
-In M2, this is a lot harder, so we only get a little out of it for now until we get more coordination.
+In M2, this amount of vocal weight is a lot harder to achieve, so we only get a little out of it for now until we get more coordination.

-It may be worth trying phonating in a low volume yell and a medium volume relaxed configuration to note the difference.
+It may be worth trying phonating in a low volume yell (or _"fake yell"_) and a medium volume relaxed configuration to note the difference.

 ## Putting it Together with OOOAAA